Purity and separation for oriented matroids: The graphical case

 The main result of this section is the following enumeration of maximal $G$-separated collections: \begin{theorem} Let $G$ be a triangulation of an $n+2$-gon and suppose that $G$ is all-coherent: $T(G)=T_{a,b}$ for some $a,b\geq 0$ with $n=a+b+2$.
 Then the number of maximal (by size $=$ by inclusion) $G$-separated collections equals

 \end{theorem}

 \begin{example} Taking $G$ to be a triangulation of a square yields $T(G)=T_{a,b}$ for $a=b=0$ and $n=2$.
 Thus $T_{a,b}$ consists of two vertices and there are eight possible maps $\Conn(T)\to\{+,-\}$.
 Six of them give $G$-colocalizations while the other two have a bad triple.
-All of the six $G$-colocalizations are coherent and thus the number of maximal $G$-separated collections is $6$ which agrees with~\eqref{eq:coherent}. \end{example}
+Each of the six $G$-colocalizations corresponds to a maximal $G$-separated collection, in agreement with~\eqref{eq:coherent}. \end{example}

 \begin{proof} We will show that if $G$ is all-coherent then the number of maximal $G$-separated collections equals to the number of regions of a certain \emph{hyperplane arrangement} (see~\cite{Stanley} for the background) called the \emph{secondary arrangement}.